wp-plugins/wp-special-textboxes/readme.txt

 == Upgrade Notice ==

+= 3.10.60 =
+Italian language pack is updated.
 = 3.10.59 =
 Minor bug are fixed.
 Language pack is updated.
 Turkish by Serhat ESEN is added.